pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 # Implementation details

 In a technical sense, pkgcraft tries to avoid bash as much as possible.
-As written about in a previous post[^2], all commands and functionality specified by PMS are implemented as builtins natively in rust that are then given C compatible wrappers and injected into a bundled version of bash.
+As written about in a previous post[^post], all commands and functionality specified by PMS are implemented as builtins natively in rust that are then given C compatible wrappers and injected into a bundled version of bash.
 This allows pkgcraft to handle tracking metadata using its own internal build state,